kuberhealthy/kuberhealthy/cmd/ami-check/README.md

-## Kops AMI Check
+## kops AMI Check

-This check looks to see if the images used for Kops instance groups still exist in the AWS Amazon marketplace.
-Pulls object contents from AWS S3 and parses them into Kops-instance-group structs and then pulls a list of available images from AWS EC2 AMI marketplace.
-Images used for these Kops-instance-groups are checked against the available list of AMIs to ensure that the instance-group image is available for new nodes.
+This check looks to see if the images used for kops instance groups still exist in the AWS Amazon marketplace.
+The check pulls object contents from AWS S3, parsing them into kops-instance-group structs and then pulls a list of available images from the AWS EC2 AMI marketplace.
+Images used for these kops-instance-groups are checked against the available list of AMIs to ensure that the instance-group image is available for new nodes.

 #### Check Steps

-This check follows the list of actions in order during the run of the check:
-1. Queries bucket object contents from AWS S3 for the Kops state store.
+1. Queries bucket object contents from AWS S3 for the kops state store.
 2. Queries available images from AWS EC2.
-3. Checks both lists to make sure that they exist.
+3. Verifies that images grabbed from AWS S3 exist amongst the images grabbed from the AWS EC2 AMI marketplace.

 #### Check Details